 - A 272-mile crude oil pipeline originating in Wichita Falls, Texas and ending at Valero Energy's McKee refinery in Dumas, Texas.
 The pipeline has the capacity to transport 110,000 barrels per day of crude oil gathered or acquired by Valero Energy at Wichita Falls.
-The Wichita Falls crude oil pipeline connects to third party pipelines that originate along the Texas Gulf Coast.

-- Four crude oil storage tanks located in Wichita Falls, Texas with a total capacity of 660,000 barrels.
+The Wichita Falls crude oil pipeline connects to third party pipelines that originate along the Texas Gulf Coast. - Four crude oil storage tanks located in Wichita Falls, Texas with a total capacity of 660,000 barrels.

 Since the acquisition of the Wichita Falls Business represented the transfer of a business between entities under the common control of Valero Energy, the consolidated balance sheet as of December 31, 2001 and the statements of income and cash flows for the month ended January 31, 2002 (preceding the acquisition date) have been restated to include the Wichita Falls Business.
-The balance sheet of the Wichita Falls Business as of December 31, 2001, which is included in the consolidated balance sheet of the Partnership as of December 31, 2001, is summarized below, as well as, a reconciliation to the adjustment recorded when the acquisition was consummated on February 1, 2002.
+The balance sheet of the Wichita Falls Business as of December 31, 2001, which is included in the consolidated balance sheet of the Partnership as of December 31, 2001, is

+·

-WICHITA FALLS (IN THOUSANDS) BUSINESS -
+WICHITA FALLS (IN THOUSANDS) BUSINESS

-BALANCE SHEET AS OF DECEMBER 31, 2001: Property, plant and

-equipment

-\$ 64,160 Accounts payable and
+equipment\$ 64,160 Accounts payable and accrued liabilities

-accrued liabilities

-(131) Taxes other than income

 taxes

-(251) Deferred income tax

-liabilities

-(13,147) Net parent

-investment as of December 31,

-2001 50,631 Net income for

-the month ended January 31,

-2002

-Adjustment resulting from the

-acquisition of the Wichita Falls

-Business on February 1,
+investment as of December 31, 2001 50,631 Net income for the month ended January 31, 2002 650 Adjustment resulting from the acquisition of the Wichita Falls Business on February 1,

 2002\$ 51,281 -

 The following unaudited pro forma financial information for the year ended December 31, 2001 assumes that the Wichita Falls Business was acquired on January 1, 2001 with borrowings under the revolving credit facility.

+THOUSANDS) DECEMBER 31, 2001